 New Medicare Cards

-To protect your identity, starting in April 2018, Medicare will mail new Medicare cards without Social Security numbers printed on them.
+Medicare is mailing new Medicare cards without Social Security numbers printed on them.
 There's nothing you need to do!
 You'll receive your new card at no cost at the address you have on file with Social Security.
-If you need to update your mailing address, log in to your my Social Security account.
-For more information about the new Medicare card, visit https://go.medicare.gov/newcard.
+If you need to update your mailing address, log in to or create your my Social Security.
+To learn more, visit Medicare.gov/newcard.

 Learn about Medicare